csswizardry/csswizardry.github.com/case-studies-ocado-workshop.md

 emails, Dan shared a particularly pleasing bit of feedback with me which I found echoed my own thoughts very well:

-> Best training ever I’ve ever had at Ocado!
+> Best training I’ve ever had at Ocado!
 He introduced really fancy stuff.
+Live
-> Live coding is really good for me to detect important points and I also can
+> coding is really good for me to detect important points and I can also learn
-> learn his coding style.
-He introduced some really good tools, which I will
+> his coding style.
+He introduced some really good tools, which I will surely
-> surely use in the future.
+> use in the future.
 It was quite intensive but I never felt tired.
-My
+My overall
-> overall feeling is absolutely positive.
+> feeling is absolutely positive.

 ---